 Not every image on your website will be front and center.
 Some images simply add to the layout and overall ensemble of your site.
 You may have images with overlaying text, or call to actions with an image in the background.
 Behind the scenes images that match your brand and color theme will add to the appeal of your website.

 This may not apply to every website, but it often builds transparency if you can add photos of yourself and/or your team to your website.
 It shows that there are really people behind your business, and if you plan on meeting clients or customers in person, it gives clients a face to recognize.
+The other day on a kickoff call with a client, they told me that it felt like they already knew me.
+This is because the photos I share on my website and on Instagram reflect how I show up in client meetings too.

 Whether you hire a photographer, take images yourself, or simply pull out your smart phone, the best way to ensure success is to create a clear plan ahead of time.
 What colors should be in your photos?
 Have you decided what content will be in the images?
 What can you do to make sure that the images are of the best quality and not distracting?
 One blurry photo could potentially deter customers.
 Don’t drive them away by overlooking the importance of the visual content on your website.
 Your photos should reflect your brand.